NFTGo/GoTrading/docs/tradeAggregator/BulkBuy.md

 import { init } from '@nftgo/gotrading';
 import Web3 from 'web3';

-// for client
+// For client
 const provider = window.ethereum;
 const configs = {
   apiKey: 'YOUR-API-KEY', // Replace with your own API Key.
 };

-// create tradeAggregator client const {aggregator, utils} = init(configs);
+// Create tradeAggregator client const {aggregator, utils} = init(configs);
-// list some NFTs you want to buy
+// List some NFTs you want to buy
-// we recommend you using our aggregator.getListingsOfNFT method to check whether your nfts have valid listings const nfts: NFTInfoForTrade[] = [ // replace with your own nft list {
+// We recommend you using our aggregator.getListingsOfNFT method to check whether your nfts have valid listings const nfts: NFTInfoForTrade[] = [ // Replace with your own nft list {
     contract: "0xcfff4c8c0df0e2431977eba7df3d3de857f4b76e",
     tokenId: "16",